wp-plugins/oik-weightcountry-shipping/readme.txt

 2. Weight and Country shipping settings part two

 == Upgrade Notice ==
+= 1.0.6 =
+Quick fix for sites where oik base plugin is loaded after oik-weightcountry-shipping

 = 1.0.5 =
 Tested with WooCommerce 2.1.7 and WordPress 3.9-RC1